A little-known gem from the days when platformers were still big on the PC, Abuse

 - Video Game Flight: The Anti-Grav Boots power-up that gives Nick flight jets to fly around the area.

-- Save Point: Save consoles records your progress so you can pick up from where you last left off.
+- Save Point: Save stations records your progress so you can pick up from where you last left off.

 - Spike Balls of Doom: Boulders, which are also Asteroids Monsters.